 The local workforce should explore more opportunities for part time work.
 Some students mentioned that despite having proper certification and education, they still had a difficult time finding part-time, summer, or internship opportunities in this area.
 As a response, those in the business community admitted they needed to do a better job finding value for someone that’s part time and looking into internships.

 Local businesses need to be better informed of current programs in schools that help meet their talent pipeline needs. “[The business community needs to be] educated on the new programs to schools,” said Kilyn.
 “There are kids getting out there earlier than normal and learning careers.
 We need to have as much advice as possible and be pushed to get out there even more.”
 Below are resources available to students in Jefferson County to explore and advance along a career pathway.
+They can also look at different IT exams that can help them onto a path that facilitates their needs in a positive and beneficial way.

 Key Resources to Know